 The "Small Business Advisor" Windows ®

-software editions for each of 32 states and D.C. are currently available, for
+software editions for each of 32 states and D.C. are currently available free of

 of our "Starting and Operating a Business" e-book for that state, in HTML

-(hypertext) format, read with your Internet Explorer browser.
-The software also
+(hypertext) format, read with your browser.
+The software fully customizes

-fully customizes

-the book and the included extensive checklists for your business,
+the book and the included extensive checklists it assembles for your

 The federal tax and other legal and regulatory information in each of the